iamanigeeit/DDW2023/docs/04-oop/oop.md

 ```
 Notice a few things here:
 - We no longer have the line which calls `property()`.
-- How do we define the name of our property?
-The answer is that the method name under the decorator `@property` defines the name of our property.
+- The method name under the decorator `@property` defines the property name.
 - By default, a property must have a getter function.
 The function with the decorator `@property` is the getter method.
 - To create the setter, we need to specify which property this setter belongs, so the syntax specifies the name of the property, i.e. `@name.setter`.